Ngaree Ah Kit: Early life and background

 Ah Kit was born in Katherine, Northern Territory, and was raised in both Katherine and Darwin.
 She is of Aboriginal, Torres Strait Islander and Chinese descent, and is the daughter of John Ah Kit, the former Labor member for Arnhem, who was the first Indigenous minister in the Northern Territory from 1995 to 2005.

 Following her brother's death in 2007, Ah Kit became a suicide prevention advocate, forming a survivors' group in 2007 and the Darwin Region Indigenous Suicide Prevention Network in 2010, and working for the Northern Territory Department of Health.

 She was a territory finalist for the Young Australian of the Year awards in 2009 for her work organising NAIDOC Week in the Top End, and a finalist for Australia's Local Hero in 2016 for her suicide prevention work.

-Ah Kit is well known in the Northern Territory as a fierce and passionate advocate for First Nations community members, Disability and Multicultural Affairs has placed her well for her portfolios.
+Ah Kit is well known in the Northern Territory as an advocate for First Nations community members, Disability and Multicultural Affairs has placed her well for her portfolios.
 Ah Kit has also been involved in a number of community-controlled organisations serving as board director and spokesperson.